 DVR: Digital video recorder; in terms of home security, a DVR system digitally records footage from surveillance cameras when motion is detected.

 Electronic surveillance: The use of electronic devices to watch, monitor, or record people or things.

 Emergency: An unexpected, often dangerous situation that generally poses a threat to safety, property, health, or even the environment; emergencies usually require swift intervention to mitigate damages, injuries, or even death.

 Encryption/Encrypted: Converting any information from a readable format into code to prevent unauthorized use or access.

 Ethernet: A system for connecting a limited number of computer systems on a local area network (LAN) with protocols in place for the sharing and transmission of information.

 Exterior camera: A surveillance camera strategically placed to monitor and record activity on the exterior premises of a property.

 False alarm: An incorrect report of an emergency situation or notice of a serious occurrence that fails to happen.

 Field of view: The angle through which cameras and detectors can see and detect motion.

 Fire alarm: A device that detects and sounds a loud noise to warn in the event of fire.

 FireFighter: Sensor developed by Vivint Smart Home that listens to existing, interconnected smoke detectors in a home and sends a signal to 24/7 home security supervising services when an alarm signal is sounded.

 Flood sensor: A sensor designed to detect and send notification of extreme shifts in moisture.

 Freeze sensor: A sensor designed to detect and send notification of extreme shifts in temperature.

 Front door security: Fortifying the most vulnerable part of the home against potential intruders.
 This may include smart technology locks, door sensors, outdoor cameras, and a doorbell camera.

-Garage Door Controller: A device that allows individuals to close or open the garage door by flipping a switch on the garage wall or with a remote controller; smart garage door controllers enable opening and closing with a mobile device.
+Garage Door Controller: A device that allows individuals to close or open the garage door by flipping a switch on the garage wall or with a remote controller; smart garage door controllers enable opening and closing with a mobile phone or tablet.